Welcome | About TBE

 During her time at the Debbie Friedman School of Sacred Music, Shanna served as a member of the Worship Working Group and as student liaison to the Reform Movement’s Commission on Worship, Music and Religious Living.
 She was a Be Wise Fellow, working with the institution and classmates to digitize the Sacred Music Press.
 From 2014-2016 Shanna served as a UJA Federation PENS fellow, meeting monthly with other fellows to explore issues facing local and global Jewish communities as well as innovating for a bright Jewish future.

 Shanna loves keeping her finger on the pulse of the underground music scene, exploring new neighborhoods and eating sushi.
-She is thrilled to be serving as the Assistant Cantor at Temple Beth Elohim.
+She is thrilled to be serving as the cantor at Temple Beth Elohim.